-Income from Other Sources covers income that’s not covered in any of the heads of income.
+Income from Other Sources covers income that does not fall under any of the other heads of income.

-Banks are required to deduct tax on interest income when deposits held in all the bank branches is more than Rs.10,000 in a year.
+Banks are required to deduct tax when interest income from deposits held in all the bank branches put together is more than Rs.10,000 in a year.
 A 10% TDS is deducted if PAN details are available.
 It is 20% if the bank does not have your PAN details.

 The details of TDS deducted on Fixed Deposit Interest is in the Form 26AS.

 If your total income is below the taxable limit, you can avoid tax deduction on fixed deposits by submitting Form 15G and Form 15H to the bank requesting them not to deduct any TDS.

 Form 15H is for senior citizens (60 years or older);

 Form 15G is for everybody else.

 These forms are for residents only and for those whose taxes add up to zero.
 These forms must be submitted at the start of the financial year.
 If you missed submitting them, then you can claim a refund by filing an income tax return.